 In these designs, you'll notice a heavy use of images.
 One impactful feature on Last.fm is community-voted images that overlay music pages.
 It's memorable and beautiful: I wanted to keep this level of customization and intimacy in.

 Last.fm is an incredible product that has the potential to expand its existing demographic and userbase (largely diehard music fans, extensive listeners) into the masses.
-By pushing on screens and nudging the user towards discovery, I wanted to be intentional about including features that could build on this service.Dashboard, top artist, and music (artist, album, track) screens
+By pushing on screens and nudging the user towards discovery, there's a ton of potential to revive it with a redesign.
+Here, I focus on an exploration that touches on these main screen forms.

-PROFILE PAGE—There was previously no profile page on mobile.
-Now, it's a social space to instantly see a user's top music, and engage with them through a shoutbox.
-(Who calls it that anymore?)
+There was previously no profile page on mobile.
+Now, it's a social space to instantly see a user's top music, a glance at their listening activity, and more.

 Other potential features for this space are neighbors (users with similar music tastes to you) and more details covering play counts & listener statistics.

-The listening report page gives users a glimpse into their history.
+This is Last.fm's edge: it gives users a data-driven glimpse into their musical history.

 The reports are filtered by week, month, or year: with immediate scrobble counts, day views, overlaid on their top discovery of the week.

 As a product, Last.fm has a dwindling userbase and desperately needs to be the best at its many developed features over the years.
-To me and in this redesign, that was how in an age of mobile streaming over dozens of services: it connected and made sense of everything, empowering me as a listener by letting me know the data behind my behavior.
+To me and in this redesign, that was how in an age of mobile streaming over dozens of services: it connects and makes sense of everything, empowering me as a listener by letting me know the data behind my behavior.